Introduction

 Enforcement and Protection of Trademarks

 Once registered, the owner of a trademark has exclusive rights to use the mark in relation to the goods or services for which it is registered.
-Infringement occurs when a third party uses a mark identical or similar to the registered trademark in a way that is likely to cause confusion among consumers.
+Infringement occurs when a third party uses a mark identical or similar to the registered trademark in a way that is likely to confuse consumers.

 Trademark owners can enforce their rights through civil litigation, where remedies may include injunctions, damages and the destruction of infringing goods.
 Additionally, Tanzania’s Customs Department can assist in preventing the importation of counterfeit goods by recording registered trademarks and alerting the trademark owner if suspicious goods are detected.

-Before one file for the renewal of the mark in Tanzania, the following are the requirements to be adhered to:
+Before one files for the renewal of the mark in Tanzania, the following are the requirements to be adhered to:

 Trademark Cancellation & Infringement